BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-**50.3.** You agree and instruct that for Amazon CodeGuru Profiler, Amazon Comprehend, Amazon Lex, Amazon Polly, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Translate, AWS Transform, Kiro Free Tier, and Kiro individual subscribers (as described [here](https://kiro.dev/docs/getting- started/authentication/)): (a) we may use and store AI Content that is processed by each of the foregoing AI Services to develop and improve the applicable AI Service and its underlying technologies; (b) we may use and store AI Content that is not personal data to develop and improve AWS and affiliate machine-learning and artificial-intelligence technologies; and (c) solely in connection with the development and improvement described in clauses (a) and (b), we may store such AI Content in an AWS region outside of the AWS region where you are using such AI Service.
+**50.3.** You agree and instruct that for Amazon CodeGuru Profiler, Amazon Comprehend, Amazon Lex, Amazon Polly, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Translate, AWS Transform, AWS FinOps Agent (Preview), Kiro Free Tier, and Kiro individual subscribers (as described [here](https://kiro.dev/docs/getting-started/authentication/)): (a) we may use and store AI Content that is processed by each of the foregoing AI Services to develop and improve the applicable AI Service and its underlying technologies;
+(b) we may use and store AI Content that is not personal data to develop and improve AWS and affiliate machine-learning and artificial-intelligence technologies; and (c) solely in connection with the development and improvement described in clauses (a) and (b), we may store such AI Content in an AWS region outside of the AWS region where you are using such AI Service.
 This Section does not apply to Amazon Comprehend Medical, Amazon Transcribe Medical, AWS HealthScribe, Amazon Comprehend Detect PII or any AI Service that is not listed in the first sentence of this Section 50.3.
 You may instruct AWS not to use and store AI Content processed by an AI Service to develop and improve that Service or technologies of AWS or its affiliates by configuring an AI services opt-out policy using AWS Organizations.
 For access to AI Services via AWS Builder ID or a third-party authentication provider, you may instruct AWS to refrain from using and storing AI Content processed by an AI Service to develop and improve that Service or technologies of AWS or its affiliates by using the opt-out mechanism indicated in the applicable service documentation.

 **50.4.**  You are responsible for providing legally adequate privacy notices to End Users of your products or services that use any AI Service and